 Course materials from Teddy Roland's May 2016 D-Lab workshop.

 Send questions about text and data mining access to library resources to this shared email above, which brings together librarians and campus partners with subject, copyright, technical, and licensing expertise.

-Questions and suggestions related to this guide can go to Cody Hennesy.
+Questions and suggestions related to this guide can go to Stacy Reardon.